edumg180032/IA-OS/README.md

 ## Pre- Requirements
 You must have installed "Docker" which is a software container platform that enables consistent application deployment across any environment.
 Depending on your Operating System you could do it in Linux through your terminal or in Windows installing "Docker Desktop".
-For this action you can use this url: https://www.docker.com/products/docker-desktop/ or to install it in Linux you can use: https://grobid.readthedocs.io/en/latest/Grobid-docker/#crf-only-image
+For this action you can use this url: https://www.docker.com/products/docker-desktop/ or to install it in Linux you can also use the following instructions in this repository: https://grobid.readthedocs.io/en/latest/Grobid-docker/#crf-only-image

 Also we need to pull the grobid image, so we have to execute:
 > docker pull lfoppiano/grobid:${latest_grobid_version}